0xAX/linux-insides/Booting/linux-bootstrap-1.md

 The Beginning of the Kernel Setup Stage
 --------------------------------------------------------------------------------

 Finally, we are in the kernel!
 Technically, the kernel hasn't run yet; first, the kernel setup part must configure stuff such as the decompressor and some memory management related things, to name a few.
 After all these things are done, the kernel setup part will decompress the actual kernel and jump to it.
-Execution of the setup part starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/header.S) at [_start](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/boot/header.S#L292).
-It is a little strange at first sight, as there are several instructions before it.
+Execution of the setup part starts from [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/header.S) at the [_start](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/header.S#L292) symbol.

+It may looks a little bit strange at first sight, as there are several instructions before it.
 A long time ago, the Linux kernel used to have its own bootloader.
 Now, however, if you run, for example,

 ```
 qemu-system-x86_64 vmlinuz-3.18-generic